A Filcro Media Staffing media technology executive search

 The Client Company

-Cable broadcasting environment of one of the the World’s largest media and entertainment conglomerates with global and domestic terrestrial distribution.
-This Multiplex is considered the World’s eminent technological leader and premium programming provider in the broadcasting industry with unsurpassed MSO and cross-platform dissemination modality.
-These 14 networks (as of search initiation) enjoy international market dominance and are SUB not advertising driven.
+Cable broadcasting environment of one of the the World’s largest media and entertainment conglomerates (TWX) with global and domestic terrestrial distribution.
+This multiplex broadcaster is considered the World’s eminent technological leader and premium programming provider in the broadcasting industry with unsurpassed MSO and cross-platform dissemination modality.
+These 14 Multicast Multiplatform Networks (as of search initiation) enjoy international market dominance and are SUB not advertising driven.
 This New York City based national executive search was “strategic” to assure the combined Networks and MSO’s continued global dominance with regard to broadcasting distribution and advanced operational technology.

 Senior Director TV Network Global Distribution